UST-MICO/docs/adr/0007-database-technology.md

 .. important::

-    The :samp:`Service Description` entity in the model describes a :term:`service interface`.
+    The :samp:`Service Description` entity in the model describes a :term:`Service Interface`.
 ```

 ### Data Model Graph